 Street Names and Nicknames for Methamphetamine

 Chronic meth use can cause functional and structural changes to the brain, especially to the areas that deal with memory and emotion.
-It can also cause molecular and chemical changes in the brain, which can be reversed after an extended period of abstinence from the drug.
+It can also cause molecular and chemical changes in the brain, which can be reversed after an extended period of abstinence from the drug.3

-Other Names for Methamphetamine
+Other Names for Meth

-Here are the currently popular slang terms for methamphetamine:
+Currently popular slang terms for meth include:11

-- Go Fast
+- Go fast.

-- Cotton candy
+- Cotton candy.

-- Go-go juice
+- Go-go juice.

-- No doze
+- No doze.

-- White cross
+- White cross.

-- Rocket fuel
+- Rocket fuel.

-- Scooby Snax
+- Scooby snax.

-When meth is combined with other drugs, such as Ecstasy, cocaine, crack and coffee, there are slang terms for those combinations as well.
+When meth is combined with other drugs, such as ecstasy, cocaine, crack, and coffee, there are slang terms for those combinations as well.
 These include “twisters,” “hugs & kisses,” “fire,” “shabu,” “biker coffee” and “party & play.”